echeran/smile-of-murugan/webbook/chapter15.md

-# ARUNAKIRI, THE GREAT MAGICIAN
+# Arunakiri, The Great Magician

 Aruṇakiri[^name-etymology] is the essence and condensation of a type: probably the greatest language-tamer among Tamil poets, certainly one of